 For manufacturers selling in retail chains, Google launches affiliate location ad extensions

-The extension lets manufacturers show users nearby retail chains where their products are carried in their AdWords ads.
+The extension lets manufacturers to show users nearby retail chains in which their products are carried in their AdWords ads.

 Original manufacturers that sell their goods in retail chains can now begin promoting those locations to nearby consumers within their own AdWords ads.
 Google announced the launch of affiliate location extensions in AdWords on Thursday, giving manufacturers a new way to support their offline retail distribution efforts on Google.